 Why design is so important when learning how to start a blog

-Even if you don’t really care about design, your readers will.
-In a 2012 study from Google and the University of Basel, researchers found that users judge a website’s aesthetic beauty and perceived functionality in 1/20th — 1/50th of a second.
+Even if you don’t really care about design yourself, your readers will shift their behavior quite dramatically based on the features of your blog layout.
+In fact, during a 2012 study from Google and the University of Basel, researchers found that users judge a website’s aesthetic beauty and perceived functionality in 1/20th — 1/50th of a second.
 Plus, thanks to a little psychological bias called the Halo Effect, people will extend that judgement to all aspects of your blog.

 What this means, is that in less time than it takes to snap their fingers, a reader has decided whether or not to trust your blog.